bwanedead/Chessterra/docs/project-visions/normalized-board-phase-two.md

 1. Design UI sketches for the expanded grid state and color preset selector.
 2. Prototype an overlay renderer that accepts coordinates beyond `h8` and renders them to a 12×12 canvas.
 3. Gather feedback from analysts/coaches to validate whether expanded overlays improve storytelling.
+4. Add a dedicated “Hide pieces” toggle so analysts can focus on influence maps without manually muting sprites.